HGangloff/jax_ffi_experiments/README.md

 print("JAX on CPU", times)
 ```

-We note a displayed execution time of $7.7714$ seconds for a compilation time of $7.3613$.
+We note a displayed compilation time of $7.7714$ seconds for an execution time of $7.3613$.

 ### On GPU